A categorification of the Malvenuto--Reutenauer algebra via a tower of groups: Preliminaries

 \subsection{Supercharacter theories}

-Supercharacter theories were introduced by \cite{DI} as a means to get representation theoretic control of groups with difficult representation theories (eg. the Sylow $p$-subgroups of the finite general linear groups $\GL_n(\FF_p)$).
-However, \cite{FGK} also showed that one may use these theories to make the representation theory of less exciting groups (eg. abelian groups) more compelling.
+Supercharacter theories were introduced by \cite{DI} as a means to get representation theoretic control of groups with difficult representation theories (e.g. the Sylow $p$-subgroups of the finite general linear groups $\GL_n(\FF_p)$).
+However, \cite{FGK} also showed that one may use these theories to make the representation theory of less exciting groups (e.g. abelian groups) more compelling.
+The examples of supercharacter theories used in this paper will be for abelian groups, so we will denote the group operation by $+$ and the identity by $0$.
+Essentially, a supercharacter theory constructs a well-behaved subspace of the vector space of class functions